If you end up in emergency at a private hospital there are some costs to be aware of:

 - Costs for any prescriptions or other services

-If you attend a public hospital, it’s your right to be seen as a public patient.
+It’s your right to be seen as a public patient.
 If you receive treatment as a public patient in a public hospital emergency department, these fees are covered by Medicare.

 Emergency fees